RonaldSiddall/Homogenization-Rock-Mechanics-Thesis/README.md

   Post-processed data and results from analytical evaluations of the simulation outputs.

 - **src_bachelor_thesis/**
-  Source code developed for the thesis project, including:
+  Source code developed by the author for the bachelor thesis project, including:
-  - Fracture network generation
+  - Random fracture network generation
   - Homogenization simulations
+  - Methods for calculating the effective elasticity tensor
-  - Supporting scripts and utilities
+  - Other supporting scripts and utilities

 ---